base-angewandte/portfolio-backend/docs/source/management_commands.md

 ### `export_published`

-This command exports published entries for a specific year.
+This command exports published entries for a specific year as CSV.
+Exported CSV files can be found in `src/export`.

 #### Arguments